Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Should pets be removed during showings?

-Should I remove pet items before photos?
+Should I remove pet items before photography?

 Do pet odors affect buyer interest?